pborenstein/tcoder/examples/randompic/README.md

 only list the filepaths you would write, and return them as a python list of strings. do not add any other explanation, only return a python list of strings.
-It is IMPORTANT that you return ONLY a python list of strings, not a string. user=>:<span class="user_prompt"> A web page that displays a random picture in a pleasing layout.
+It is IMPORTANT that you return ONLY a python list of strings, not a string.</span>
+user=>:<span class="user_prompt"> A web page that displays a random picture in a pleasing layout.

 - The URL to get a new random picture everytime: https://picsum.photos/400/